deven-org/boiler/docs/DEPLOYMENT.md

 # Deployment
 This chapter should provide the user with all needed information around the deployment of your project.

-Please provide a short introduction here.
+Currently, the B01LER project is getting deployed to [render.com](https://render.com) periodically.
+In the near future, we intend on implementing a more formal deployment schedule so that the latest version of the project will be available to view and interact with.

+The project can be viewed [here](https://b01ler.onrender.com/).
+This link allows you to experiment with the project and learn about how you can use components via Storybook.

+We also deploy our JS Example app to [Render](https://b01ler.onrender.com/js-example-app).
+This application shows you how our components look when implemented in a vanilla Javascript application.

 ## Content
 - [Tooling](#tooling)